RobertD502/home-assistant-petkit/README.md

 ## Setup

+### Automatic Option
 Click on the button below to add the integration:

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=petkit)

-Alternatively, follow the steps below:
+### Alternatively, follow the steps below:

 1. Navigate to the Home Assistant Integrations page (Settings --> Devices & Services)
 2. Click the `+ ADD INTEGRATION` button in the lower right-hand corner
 3. Search for `PetKit`
 4. Be sure to select the country associated with your account (Hong Kong users should select Hong Kong, not China).

-**The current polling interval is set to 2 minutes.
+**The current polling interval is set to 2 minutes (120 seconds).
 If you would like to set a different polling interval, change the polling interval option (via the UI).
 Keep in mind, setting the polling interval too short may result in your account getting rate limited/blocked.**

 # Devices